ritvij-saxena/Sentiment-Analysis/README.md

 - `collect.py`: This file collects raw data from twitter.
 This is data used for analysis.
 - `cluster.py`: This file reads the data collected in the previous step and uses Girvan Newman community detection algorithm to cluster users into communities.
-- `classify.py`: This file classifies the data by sentiment.
-You can use a labelled data file to perform supervised learning.
+- `classify.py`: This file classifies the data by sentiment. *labelled data file to perform supervised learning.*
 - `summarize.py`: This file reads the output of the previous methods and writes it to a text file called `summary.txt` containing the following entries:
   - Number of users collected:
   - Number of messages collected: